light-handle/k-porter/README.md

 3. Click "Open" in the dialog that appears
 4. The app should now open and remember this choice

+### Using the K-Porter Launcher (macOS)

+K-Porter comes with a launcher application that helps ensure all required environment variables and dependencies are properly set up.
+This is especially helpful if you encounter issues when launching K-Porter directly.

+To use the launcher:
+1. In the Applications folder, you'll find `K-Porter-Launcher.app` alongside `K-Porter.app`
+2. Double-click `K-Porter-Launcher.app` to start K-Porter with the proper environment
+3. The launcher will verify that kubectl is installed and that your kubeconfig exists
+4. If any prerequisites are missing, the launcher will show a helpful error message with instructions

+**If you encounter issues with K-Porter not opening when double-clicked, always try using the launcher instead.**

 ### Windows

 1. Download the latest `K-Porter-Setup-x.x.x.exe` (installer) or `K-Porter-x.x.x.exe` (portable) from the [Releases](https://github.com/light-handle/k-porter/releases) page or [downloads site](https://light-handle.github.io/k-porter/)